 After the Control Architect has reviewed and commented on house designs that have received preliminary approval the Control Architect will meet with Town of Halton Hills Staff to present those designs.
+This presentation would include materials and colours.

 This meeting will give staff the opportunity to view and comment on all of the preliminarily approved designs prior to the completion of working drawings and marketing by the builder.
 The Control Architect will identify how the preliminarily approved designs comply with the guidelines.
 The Control Architect will take note of staff comments.
-If staff's comments at this meeting are significant and staff disagrees with the Control Architects interpretation of the Eden Oak Architectural Design Guidelines a second meeting will be convened with the Developer and Builder present to participate in the resolution of the issue(s).
+If staff's comments at this meeting are significant and staff disagrees with the Control Architects interpretation of the Eden Oak (McMaster Street & Meagan Drive) Community Architectural Design Guidelines a second meeting will be convened with the Developer and Builder present to participate in the resolution of the issue(s).
 Only in the event that the issue is incapable of being mutually resolved on consent then a third party peer reviewer would be brought in to make the final decision on the issue.
 The third party independent peer reviewer would be an individual who is agreed to by the Control Architect and the Town staff.
 His/her decision would be final.